Evgeny-Itzhak/DeckOfCardsApi-TestFramework/README.txt

 DeckOfCardsApi-TestFramework

-How to run:
+How to run via Gradle:
 1.Open terminal in project directory
+2.preform gradle clean build
+3.preform gradle allureReport
+4.preform gradle allureServe

+How to run via Maven:
+1.Open terminal in project directory
 2.preform mvn clean test
-3.To generate test report open IntelliJ IDEA and run allure:serve plugin
+3.preform mvn allure:serve

 Summary of the project
 My approach during the writing framework was very simple.
 At first, I was intended to perform all tasks in the way I know how to do it, and then when it be working I was going to use technologies that were mentioned in the task, that I do not have previous experience working with.
-So I did the first part in the best way I know.
-And because of the lack of time, I did not use some tech from the task (Cucumber and Gradle).
+So I did the first part and because of the lack of time, I did not use some tech from the task (Cucumber).
+I know how to implement it, but I need more time to get it done well for all other tests.
+That's why I've decided to leave it as is.
-About Cucumber.
-I have worked with it on several projects, but I did not have any experience with setting up this framework from scratch.
-And as for the Gradle I don't have any experience with it at all, that why I decided to use Maven, also because it was in all my previous projects.
+And as for the Gradle, I did not have any experience with it at all, that why I decided to use Maven (also because it was in all my previous projects).
+And then after it started work with Maven I have investigated and added Gradle.
+That's why I have in the project both Maven and Gradle.

 Summary about issues
 During testing this API I've found several issues.
 For instance one of it in "Listing Cards in Piles" endpoint.